African humid period: Causes

-The African humid period was caused by a stronger West African Monsoon directed by changes in solar irradiance and in albedo feedbacks.
-These led to increased moisture import from both the equatorial Atlantic into West Africa, as well as from the North Atlantic and the Mediterranean Sea towards the Mediterranean coasts of Africa.
+The AHP was caused by a stronger West African Monsoon directed by changes in solar irradiance and in albedo feedbacks.
+These led to increased moisture import from both the equatorial Atlantic into West Africa, as well as from the North Atlantic and the Mediterranean Sea towards the Mediterranean coasts of Africa and the Tibesti Mountains.
 There were complex interactions with the atmospheric circulation of the extratropics and between moisture coming from the Atlantic Ocean and the Indian Ocean, and an increased overlap between the areas wetted by the monsoon and those wetted by extratropical cyclones.

 Climate models indicate that changes from a dry to a "green" Sahara and back have threshold behaviour, with the change occurring once a certain level of insolation is exceeded; likewise, a gradual drop of insolation often leads to a sudden transition back to a dry Sahara.
-This is due to various feedback processes which are at work, and in climate models there is often more than one stable climate-vegetation state.
+This is due to various feedback processes that are at work, and in climate models, there is often more than one stable climate-vegetation state.
 Sea surface temperature and greenhouse gas changes synchronized the beginning of the AHP across Africa.